Evan-Guillet/zeldoom-botw/README.md

 # Zeldoom : Breath of the Waaagh ⚔
-Zeldoom: BOTW is a Zelda-like adventure game.
-Roam a map filled with hostile enemies, collect equipment and weapons, and fight unforgiving bosses.
-Watch out for traps!
+Zelda: BOTW is a Zelda-style adventure game where you roam a map full of hostile enemies!